 Requirements.
 You are expected to meet the requirements as they are stated—no more and no less.
 You must do exactly what is stated in the requirements.
 If it says “show or demonstrate,” that is what you must do.
 Just telling about it isn’t enough.
 The same thing holds true for such words as “make,” “list,” “in the field,” and “collect,” “identify,” and “label.”

-The requirements listed in this book are the official requirements of the Boy Scouts of America.
-However, the requirements on the following pages might not match those in the Boy Scout Handbook and the merit badge pamphlets, because this publication is updated only on an annual basis.
+The requirements listed below are the current and official requirements of the Boy Scouts of America.
+Occasionally, the requirements will not match those in the printed Boy Scout Handbook, the annual Boy Scout Requirements book, or some merit badge pamphlets because of the timing of their printing schedules.

 If a Scout has already started working on a merit badge when a new edition of the pamphlet is introduced, he may continue to use the same pamphlet and fulfill the requirements therein to earn the badge.
 He need not start over again with the new pamphlet and revised requirements.

-There is no time limit for starting and completing a merit badge, but all work must be completed when a Scout turns 18.
+There is no time limit for starting and completing a merit badge, but all work must be completed by the time a Scout turns 18.

 Merit Badge Requirements